Peggy Sue has the chance to do it all again…

-The recently separated, Peggy Sue faints at a school reunion and wakes up back in time.
-She discovers she’s about to turn 18 and in a rocky on-off relationship with her future soon to be ex-husband.
+Peggy Sue faints and then wakes up back in time discovering she’s in a rocky on-off relationship with her future soon to be ex-husband.

-Did you know its not only films that can have sequels?
+Did you know it’s not only films that can have sequels?
 I was surprised to learn that music hits can have sequels too.
-An example being the original song Peggy Sue, a famous Rock and Roll Buddy Holly hit from 1957.
-This popular song was was followed up with Peggy Sue Got Married and this a hit released in 1960.
+An example is an original song Peggy Sue, a famous Rock and Roll Buddy Holly hit from 1957.
+This popular song was followed up with Peggy Sue Got Married and this hit released in 1960.
 Sadly, this music track was written by Holly in 1958 and his recording of this song only discovered after his untimely death.

 Peggy Sue also takes the chance to visit her grandparents once more (wouldn’t you?), with some beautifully filmed shots as she visits their country home.
 This scene in particular left a strong impact on me, this scene reminding me of a similar scene in AI Artificial Intelligence (2001).
 This when the imprinted Mecha (Robot) child, David is given a chance to spend the day with his adoptive mother (who had passed away many years before),

 Her relationship with Charlie is seen as turbulent and rocky in 1960.
 With the pair breaking up and making up more than Ross and Rachel from Friends (1994-2004).
 Yet, like Ross and Rachel, the two always seem to be drawn together to be a couple.
 However with this relationship at risk at least twice.

 Once, after her pass at Michael, which leads to more than she expected.
 Also as the older Peggy Sue, who now seems hellbent on venting her anger at her then high school sweetheart.
 This confusing the younger him as she chides him for his future affair.